Grief and Loss

 E = Experience the pain of the loss

 A = Adjust to the new environment without the lost person

 (Based upon J.W.
 Worden’s tasks of mourning, 1991.)

-Hospice of Hilo: Grief and Bereavement Services are free to the Hilo community, includes Adult Grief Support Classes, Drop-in Support Group, and Survivors of Suicide Support Group.
+- Hawaiʻi Care Choices Grief and Bereavement Services are free to the Hilo community; this includes Adult Grief Support Classes, Drop-in Support Group, and Survivors of Suicide Support Group.